wavefrontHQ/help/cloud_integrations_add_amazon.md

      The default prefix is `AWSLogs`.
 If you use a custom prefix, you must put it here without using a forward slash at the end of the prefix, i.e. a trailing slash.

-   * **Region** - AWS Region where the CloudTrail logs reside.
+   * **Region** - The AWS Region where the CloudTrail logs reside.

 4. Click **Register**.

-For information about registering and configuring CloudWatch, see [Configure CloudWatch Data Ingestion](https://docs.wavefront.com/integrations_aws_metrics.html#configuring-cloudwatch-data-ingestion).
+By default, all AWS services will be enabled.
+You can edit the configuration after the setup.
+For information about configuring CloudWatch, see [Configure CloudWatch Data Ingestion](https://docs.wavefront.com/integrations_aws_metrics.html#configuring-cloudwatch-data-ingestion).

 **Read More**<br />
 * [Give Global Read-Only Access](https://docs.wavefront.com/integrations_aws_overview.html#give-read-only-access-to-your-amazon-account-and-get-the-role-arn)